Table of Contents

 - Most mentioned accounts

 The list of features included is very complete and worthy.
 And what’s also really important, we can export all the tweets and data analyzed.
 That way, with your historical report you receive: the basic version, the advanced one, the Excel exportation and the PDF with the complete information of the report.
-You can even create customized reports.
+You can even create customized reports or track followers on Twitter.
 And if you need to create an advanced report and analyze hashtags and accounts on the same report, we can also help you.
 We can analyze: hashtags, accounts, links, words… There are no limits with creating Tweet Binder reports.
 You just have to let us know which is your need and we’ll offer you the most competent solution to give you your data.

 Conclusions – Twitter Historical data